-- 1.48 National Planning Policy Framework 2021: At the heart of the NPPF is the 'presumption in favour of sustainable development' identifying three interdependent roles economic, social and environmental delivered through the preparation and implementation of Plans.
+1.48 National Planning Policy Framework 2021: At the heart of the NPPF is the 'presumption in favour of sustainable development' identifying three interdependent roles - economic, social and environmental - delivered through the preparation and implementation of Plans.
 This means that planning strategies such as our Neighbourhood Development Plan must help to deliver sustainable development.
 This means taking a very careful approach so that we can meet our present day needs while not compromising the needs of future generations.
-The NPPF sets out sustainable development objectives to which all planning must respond. - 1.49 Sustainability Principles set up in the National Planning Policy Framework 2021 - The Economic Objective is to help build a strong, responsive and competitive economy. - The Social Objective is to support strong, vibrant and healthy communities. - The Environmental objective is to protect and enhance our natural, built and historic environment:- - Delivering a sufficient supply of homes - Building a strong competitive economy - Ensuring the vitality of town centres - Promoting healthy and safe communities - Promoting sustainable transport - Supporting high quality communications infrastructure - Making effective use of land - Achieving well-designed places - Meeting the challenge of climate change, flooding and coastal change - o Conserving and enhancing the natural environment - o Conserving and enhancing the historic environment. - 1.50 Cornwall Local Plan 2016.
+The NPPF sets out sustainable development objectives to which all planning must respond.

+1.49 Cornwall Local Plan 2016.
 The strategic policies covering Redruth Parish are contained in the Cornwall Local Plan (CLP).
 Enabling sustainable development is also the main purpose of the Local Plan which aims to 'Achieve a leading position in sustainable living'.... through 'a balance of decisions around economic, social and environmental issues'.
 The Cornwall Local Plan Strategic Policies document interprets the NPPF at a county-wide strategic level, and so is the most important part of the town and country planning context for the Redruth Neighbourhood Development Plan.
 Redruth Parish is part of the Camborne, Pool, Illogan, Redruth and Mining Villages Community Network Area (CNA).

-1.51 Cornwall Local Plan 2016 - A summary of the 4 themes

-- Theme 1: To support the economy. - Remove unnecessary barriers to jobs, business and investment and support both new business and the traditional industries of fishing, farming and minerals. - Enhance the cultural and tourist offer in Cornwall as a year-round destination for tourism and recreation. - Provide and enhance retail provision that adds to economic growth and better economic performance. - Theme 2: To enable self-sufficient and resilient communities. - Meet housing need for everyone in the community, supported by local community facilities. - o Provide for jobs and deliver homes locally to meet needs, where they can best support the role and function of local communities as well as allow for further change and adaptation. - Ensure that infrastructure is provided that will enable development to benefit the local community. - Theme 3: To promote good health and wellbeing for everyone. - Meet local needs for community, cultural, social, retail, health, education, religious, and recreational facilities, to improve quality of life and reduce social exclusion. - Promote development that contributes to a healthy and safe population by opportunities for walking and cycling and appropriate levels of open space and the protection and improvement of air quality. - Theme 4: To make the most of our environment. - Make the best use of our resources by: - Reducing energy consumption while increasing renewable and low carbon energy production. - Maximising the use of previously used land. - Supporting local food production. - Increasing resilience to climate change - Enhance and reinforce local natural, landscape and historic character and distinctiveness and raise the quality of development through: - Respecting the distinctive character of Cornwall's diverse landscapes; - Maintaining and enhancing an effective network of open space and environmental stewardship for our ecosystems services network for food production, flood control and wildlife. - Excellence in design to maintain the distinctive character and quality of Cornwall.

-1.52 Cornwall Local Plan 2016 - Objectives for Camborne, Pool, Illogan & Redruth Community Network Area are set as follows:-

-- Objective 1 Employment Enable higher quality employment opportunities by sustaining and enhancing the area's role as one of Cornwall's primary employment hubs. - Objective 2 Housing Deliver housing growth that will help facilitate the area's economic aspirations, whilst also delivering much needed affordable housing for local residents. - Objective 3 Retail Enhance the community network area's retail offer, providing different but complementary roles for Camborne, Pool and Redruth, strengthening comparison shopping in particular. - Objective 4 Education Consolidate and enhance the community network area's education opportunities, including Cornwall College.

-- Objective 5 Regeneration Reduce deprivation and support regeneration and growth through allocation of land for services, provision of infrastructure (including open space and enhanced sports and leisure facilities) and through high quality design. - Objective 6 Transport Deliver the highway and sustainable transport infrastructure needed to support the delivery of the area's regeneration including the east-west link road and improved access into Redruth town centre. - Objective 7 Contaminated Land Continue remediation of the area's contaminated land, in doing so regenerating underused or derelict sites for housing, leisure and employment uses. - Objective 8 Environment For CPIR to be renowned as a destination for cultural and heritage related tourism; in doing so acting as the hub for experiencing the World Heritage Site.
-Maintain the separate identities of Camborne, Pool, Illogan and Redruth, whilst utilising their collective strength. - 1.53 The Site Allocations Development Plan is in addition to the Cornwall Local Plan & deals with specific uses for specific sites, with a section with covers Redruth Parish.
-This gives a vision for 'Camborne Pool Illogan and Redruth to come together to re-establish itself as Cornwall's economic powerhouse'. - 1.54 For CPIR to achieve this vision there are various strategic aims which include, of relevance to Redruth Parish: - Continuing the regeneration of CPIR, prioritising the reuse of the area's derelict and underutilised brownfield land assets - Raising the quantity and quality of employment opportunities within CPIR, by providing the land, workspace and infrastructure - Becoming renowned as a destination for cultural and heritage related tourism and the hub for experiencing the World Heritage Site - Delivering an improved retail / leisure offer - Providing good quality affordable housing for local residents - Maintaining the separate identities of Camborne, Pool, Illogan and Redruth, whilst utilising their collective strength - 1.55 The DPD goes on to note that the area has 'many important historic assets, primarily as a result of its mining history and the area represents one of Cornwall's most significant locations for its World Heritage Site.
-As a result, the aim is to ensure this history is used as an opportunity to attract more visitors to the area; whilst new development needs to respect these important assets and their setting, whilst making a positive contribution, wherever possible.' - 1.56 The DPD notes that Redruth provides a significant amount of CPIR's existing employment, particularly industrial employment and it is important that this resource is safeguarded and enhanced, where appropriate.
-Furthermore, the renewal of the town centre is a high priority, which includes the regeneration of underused sites, as well as improving the entrance into the town. - 1.57 The DPD makes specific allocations within the Redruth NDP area as shown in figure 2.
+1.50 The Site Allocations Development Plan is in addition to the Cornwall Local Plan & deals with specific uses for specific sites, with a section with covers Redruth Parish.
+This gives a vision for 'Camborne Pool Illogan and Redruth to come together to re-establish itself as Cornwall's economic powerhouse'.

+1.51 For CPIR to achieve this vision there are various strategic aims which include, of relevance to Redruth Parish:

+• Continuing the regeneration of CPIR, prioritising the reuse of the area's derelict and underutilised brownfield land assets

+- Raising the quantity and quality of employment opportunities within CPIR, by providing the land, workspace and infrastructure - Becoming renowned as a destination for cultural and heritage related tourism and the hub for experiencing the World Heritage Site - Delivering an improved retail / leisure offer - Providing good quality affordable housing for local residents - Maintaining the separate identities of Camborne, Pool, Illogan and Redruth, whilst utilising their collective strength

+1.52 The DPD goes on to note that the area has 'many important historic assets, primarily as a result of its mining history and the area represents one of Cornwall's most significant locations for its World Heritage Site.
+As a result, the aim is to ensure this history is used as an opportunity to attract more visitors to the area; whilst new development needs to respect these important assets and their setting, whilst making a positive contribution, wherever possible.'

+1.53 The DPD notes that Redruth provides a significant amount of CPIR's existing employment, particularly industrial employment and it is important that this resource is safeguarded and enhanced, where appropriate.
+Furthermore, the renewal of the town centre is a high priority, which includes the regeneration of underused sites, as well as improving the entrance into the town.

+1.54 The DPD makes specific allocations within the Redruth NDP area as shown in figure 2.